Hernando de Alarcón: 1540 expedition

 By 1540, Mexico had been conquered and state-sponsored expeditions were being sent north in search of new wealth and the existence of a water passage between the Atlantic and Pacific oceans.
 Viceroy of New Spain Antonio de Mendoza commissioned Francisco Vázquez de Coronado to undertake a massive overland expedition to find the Seven Cities of Cibola, which were rumoured to exist in the unexplored northern interior.
 The expedition was to be resupplied with stores and provisions delivered by ships traveling north up the Sea of Cortés (Gulf of California), the commander of which would be Alarcón.

 Alarcón set sail from the Pacific port of Acapulco with two ships, the San Pedro and the Santa Catalina, on May 9, 1540, and was later joined by the San Gabriel at St. Jago de Buena Esperanza (modern-day Manzanillo, Colima).
 His orders from Mendoza were to await the arrival of Coronado's land expedition at a certain latitude along the coast.
 The meeting with Coronado was never effected, though Alarcón reached the appointed place and left letters, which were soon afterward discovered by Melchor Díaz, another explorer.

 Alarcón eventually sailed to the northern terminus of the Gulf of California and completed the explorations begun by Francisco de Ulloa the preceding year.
 During this voyage Alarcón proved to his satisfaction that no open-water passage existed between the Gulf of California and the Pacific Ocean (then called the "South Sea").
 Subsequently, on September 26, he entered the mouth of the Colorado River, which he named the Buena Guía ("good guide").
 He was the first European to ascend the river for a distance considerable enough to make important observations.
 On a second voyage, he probably proceeded past the present-day site of Yuma, Arizona.
 A map drawn by one of Alarcón's pilots is the earliest accurately detailed representation of the Gulf of California and the lower course of the Colorado River.

-Alarcón is unusual among 16th-century conquistadores for his reportedly humane treatment of the Indians he met, as opposed to the often reckless and cruel behavior known from accounts of his contemporaries.
-Bernard de Voto, in his 1953 Westward the Course of Empire, observed: "The Indians had an experience they were never to repeat: they were sorry to see these white men leave."
-Alarcón wrote of his contact with the Yuma-speaking Indians along Colorado.
-The information he compiled consisted of their practices in warfare, religion, curing, and even sexual customs.